basbebe/modeline-extras.kak/README.md

 ## Usage

-This plugins makes the following options available:
+This plugins makes the following options available for 'modelinefmt':

 - `modeline_nerdfont`: Enable [Nerd Fonts](https://www.nerdfonts.com/#home) symbols.
 Default: `false`.
 - `modeline_git_branch`: Shows the current Git branch
 - `modeline_buffer_position`: Shows the current buffer position as a symbol
 - `modeline_indent`: Shows the number of spaces set as indentwidth for the current buffer or a tabstop-symbol.
+- `modeline_lsp_err`: Shows the number of errors by [kak-lsp](https://github.com/kak-lsp/kak-lsp/)
+- `modeline_lsp_warn`: Shows the number of warnings by [kak-lsp](https://github.com/kak-lsp/kak-lsp/)
 - `modeline_codepoint`: Shows the [Unicode](https://en.wikipedia.org/wiki/Unicode) [code point](https://en.wikipedia.org/wiki/Code_point) of the current cursor position

 Every option needs to be enabled first with it's corresponding command: